hpssjellis/everything-nrf52840-usb-dongles/README.md

 # Basic Concept

-The [Nordic nRF52840 SOC](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52840) is getting a lot of publicity for it's great BLE (Bluetooth Low Energy) abilities and has been embedded in many boards from Nordic, Particle, Adafruit, Sparkfun, MakerDiary and Arduino.
+The [Nordic nRF52840 SOC](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52840) is getting a lot of publicity for it's great BLE (Bluetooth Low Energy) abilities and has been embedded in many boards from Nordic, Particle, Fanstel, Adafruit, Sparkfun, MakerDiary and Arduino.

 # The Problem

 All the above companies that use the nRF52840 SOC embedded boards have their own technique for programming the boards, making it very difficult to pick and choose the product combination that works well in the classroom.
-Luckily Arduino has entered the race with their new Nano 33 BLE.
+Luckily, Arduino has just entered the race with their new Nano 33 BLE.
 That brings a huge community of capable hobbyists and professional engineers to the issue.